AjProCode/SkillBagBookClub/VERCEL_DEPLOYMENT.md

 # Deploying Skillbag Book Club on Vercel

-This guide walks you through deploying your Skillbag Book Club application on Vercel, including fixes for the 404 NOT_FOUND error.
+This guide walks you through deploying your Skillbag Book Club application on Vercel, with a simplified approach to fix the 404 NOT_FOUND error.

 ## Prerequisites